-CWMF Capital Works Management Fra provisions, guidance material, te all aspects of the delivery proce final project delivery and review Website. www.constructionproc AHB's Approved Housing Bodies. ММС Modern Methods of Constructi BIM Building Information Modelling information on a construction p Common Data Environment (CDE) A cloud based space where info is accessible to all project partic Sponsoring Agency / Contracting Authority / Employer The title Sponsoring Agency cha for technical services for a work changes to Employer when a W used throughout this guidance r Agency / Contracting Authority CPR Construction Products Regulation performance-related data is made Performance, in relation to const market.
-OGP The Office of Government Proc of Finance and Public Expenditu sectors (Health, Defence, Educa for sourcing all goods and servic the OGP also has responsibility PW-CF2 Public Works Contract for Build FTS2 Form of Tender and Schedule for ITTW1a Instructions to Tenderers for Pu SAQ Suitability Assessment Question Gateway Sign-Off This is a process in which the D proposals and a compliance sam and approve.
-Only once these a be achieved in order that the we Appendix 7).
+CWMF Capital Works Management Framework.
+An integrated set of contractual provisions, guidance material, technical templates and procedures which cover all aspects of the delivery process of a public works project from inception to final project delivery and review.
+Available on Construction Procurement Reform Website. www.constructionprocurement.gov.ie AHB's Approved Housing Bodies.
+MMC Modern Methods of Construction.
+Refer to section 1.3.
+BIM Building Information Modelling (BIM) is a process for creating and managing information on a construction project across the projects lifespan.
+Common Data Environment (CDE) A cloud based space where information from construction projects is stored and is accessible to all project participants.
+Sponsoring Agency / Contracting Authority / Employer The title Sponsoring Agency changes to Contracting Authority once a contract for technical services for a works project is awarded.
+Contracting Authority changes to Employer when a Works Contract is signed.
+The term Client is used throughout this guidance note as a generic term to cover the Sponsoring Agency / Contracting Authority / Employer.
+CPR Construction Products Regulation (CPR) aims to ensure that reliable performance-related data is made available, by means of Declarations of Performance, in relation to construction products being placed on the European market.
+OGP The Office of Government Procurement, was established by the Departments of Finance and Public Expenditure and Reform.
+The OGP together with four key sectors (Health, Defence, Education and Local Government), has responsibility for sourcing all goods and services on behalf of the Public Service.
+In addition, the OGP also has responsibility for procurement policy and procedures.
+PW-CF2 Public Works Contract for Building Works designed by the Contractor.
+FTS2 Form of Tender and Schedule for Public Works Contract for use with PW-CF2.
+ITTW1a Instructions to Tenderers for Public Works Contract for use with PW-CF2.
+SAQ Suitability Assessment Questionnaire.
+Gateway Sign-Off This is a process in which the Design and Build Contractor will produce design proposals and a compliance sample for the Employers Design Team to review and approve.
+Only once these approvals are in place can "Gateway Approval" be achieved in order that the works can proceed to site construction (ref Appendix 7).